Protecting our Patients

 What is Baylor’s flu vaccine policy?

-The College’s flu vaccine policy requires all employees and students to receive a flu vaccine annually.
+Baylor Medicine and Baylor College of Medicine’s flu vaccine policy requires all employees and students to receive a flu vaccine annually.
 This policy is in line with many other healthcare organizations, including our own affiliated hospitals, and with the CDC’s recommendation that everyone over the age of 6 months receive a flu vaccine.
-View the full policy on the intranet (Baylor login required).

 Why is this policy important?